Deadline: June 1, 2020

 - Not have extensive experience living or studying in the United States.

-Fulbright Student Fellowship grants provide round-trip transportation to the United States, as well as tuition fees, and living expenses for full-time graduate study.
+Fulbright Foreign Student Program grants provide round-trip transportation to the United States, as well as tuition, fees, and living expenses for full-time graduate study.
 Grant provisions do not include financial support for dependents.

 Applicants who do not already have a minimum TOEFL score of 570 or equivalent should plan to take a proficiency test prior to the application deadline.
-Proof of English proficiency must accompany the complete application form.
-Applicants will be deemed ineligible without providing evidence of English proficiency.
+Proof of English proficiency, official transcripts, and diploma certificates must accompany the complete application form.
+Applicants will be deemed ineligible without providing these documents.

 All costs associated with English language tests are borne by the applicants themselves.

 Students receiving a 570 or above on the TOEFL ITP or equivalent are invited to apply for the Fulbright program online.
-The application is available here.
+The application and detailed instructions are available at https://apply.iie.org/ffsp2021.
 The Fulbright Selection Committee will only accept online applications.
-Applications are due July 15,2019.

 Applicants must submit all required supporting documents and test score reports directly to the online application.
 For further information, please contact: